 Mission Groups Facilitator: These volunteers serve with church and college groups who serve with CAP for a week.
 Facilitators plan and prepare meals for groups, and may provide orientation to CAP.

-Long-term volunteers are part of CAP's Volunteer Corps, individuals serving three weeks or longer who make a special commitment to the program pillars of Service, Community, and Spirituality.
+One year volunteers are part of CAP's Volunteer Corps, individuals serving three weeks or longer who make a special commitment to the program pillars of Service, Community, and Spirituality.

 Volunteers serve in programs that work in conjunction with one another to bring timely assistance to people in need and strengthen struggling communities.
 We call the individuals and families we serve “participants” rather than clients–all who receive services from CAP are also full participants in the mission through program involvement, volunteering, or monetary payback for building materials or other services received.
 Appalachia is a region of many assets, and our programs seek to respect and promote the dignity and self-worth of all involved.

 We believe that service cannot be performed in isolation–volunteers must engage with each other, with the larger CAP community of employees, with participants, and with the broader local community.
 Our hope is that in a small way, our volunteer communities serve as a microcosm for the larger Body of Christ, challenging people from diverse backgrounds and experiences to support one another and grow together.
-Most Corps members live in one of our intentional volunteer communities with other long-term and short-term volunteers, sharing in dinner and devotion several nights a week.
+Most Corps members live in one of our intentional volunteer communities with other one-year and short-term volunteers, sharing in dinner and devotion several nights a week.
 Members who choose to find their own housing are invited to participate in community at least once a month.

 Christian Appalachian Project is interdenominational, meaning we welcome volunteers from many different denominations and traditions.
 We invite each volunteer to make a commitment to personal spirituality and community prayer and reflection during their service with CAP, strengthening their own faith while learning from the perspectives of others.
 Though we do not require volunteers to be Christian, most CAP volunteers feel called to service because of their faith, and are seeking a community in which they can grow in faith while serving others.